Skip to content

 Namespace (namespace)

-Namespace Description Typical Uses
+Namespace Description Typical Use Cases

 L Logging, log data Application logs, system logs, error logs, etc.